This article was updated on October 8, 2014

 Training, Certification and Credentials

-Patient navigation/advocacy is a new undertaking that has really gained traction over the past three years.
+Patient navigation/advocacy is a new undertaking that has really gained traction over the past five years.

 I am listing some of these programs but I have no recommendation or insight on most of them.